FAQs and Glossary

 What is 10DLC and does it affect me?

-Yes, because US carriers have indicated that they will no longer support A2P traffic via long codes using the P2P channel.
-Using the OpenMarket tool you can either purchase and set up a brand new 10DLC, or you can convert a long code you're currently using to 10DLC.
+Yes, because US operators will stop allowing A2P traffic on the P2P network.
+Using OpenMarket you can either purchase and set up a brand new 10DLC, or you can convert a long code you're currently using to 10DLC.

-It's important to note that long codes will not automatically switch to become 10DLCs.
+Long codes will not automatically switch to 10DLC.

 We advise staying with your short code if you: